Updated 14th June, 2021

 Our tree has been on its side for many years but that has not stopped it from producing its large pink flowers, and where the soil has crept over its fallen trunk it has set down roots and pushed up new shoots.
 It’s such a relief to see it is surviving and reestablishing itself.

 But this large showy tree has one more trick up its sleeve.
 It changes colour.
-Its delicate pink flowers fading to a pearly white, creating another dimension to an already beautiful rhododendron.
+Its delicate pink flowers fade to a pearly white, creating another dimension to an already beautiful rhododendron.

 We are lucky to still have a specimen of Pink Pearl in our woods.
 Ancient and horizontal but still flowering vigorously.
-Maybe you will notice its pink and white flowers.
+Maybe you will notice its pink and white flowers when it blooms again.

 Rh.
 Madame Masson